Ramouseh

 Ramouseh (الرَّامُوْسَة) is a suburb of Aleppo, Syria, that has an industrial zone and a major bus station for intercity lines.

-Formerly a village near Aleppo, it was the site where Sayf al-Dawla's army would camp (Yāqūt).
+Formerly a village near Aleppo, it was the site where Sayf al-Dawla's army would camp (Yāqūt) in the 10th century.
 A battle between an army from Aleppo and an invading army from Damascus took place there during a war between the two cities in February/March 1602 (ʾAl-Ghazziyy).
 The Artillery School massacre took place in Ramouseh on June 16, 1979.
+In August 2016, it was the site of intense fighting between the Syrian Army and various rebel factions during the Syrian Civil War.